 Absorbed by the sublime of nature, the author wrote a collection of compelling poems along the route.
 Established deep connection with what he witnessed by each passing day and silently observed god’s creation with moist eyes and mixed emotions.
 It was a journey with varied moods of joy, harmony, sorrow and feeling of desolation.

-Months later at a local town in Mexico, a couple owning a pizzeria after listening to the authors story asked him and i quote “Have you found what you were looking for?”
+Months later at a local town in Mexico, a couple owning a pizzeria after listening to the authors story asked him “Have you found what you were looking for?”
 The author reflected for a moment and said, “Yes that kindness can save the world and all of us”.
 His Quest continued until he reached the land which gave birth to his soul.

 The author feels privileged about his decisive move to embark on a journey full of discovery, challenges, dare, exploration and finding wisdom.
 During the course, he was fortunate to visit hundreds of UNESCO world heritage sites, climb through mountains, live in unimaginable surroundings, birds and animals, interact with strangers, taste local drinks and food, understand ethnic practices and make new friends for life.
 He passed through the Depot Bay – world’s smallest harbour, Bixby Creek bridge the tallest single span concrete bridge in the world, visited museums, local cafes, the tequila refinery, learnt different cultures, art forms and finally climbed the Machu Pichu before concluding his relentless cycling tour in Peru.